Child Support Lawyers Greensboro Residents Can Trust

 family silhouette

 If you’re going through a separation or divorce, it’s important to find a team of child support lawyers Greensboro residents can trust.
-Here at Morgenstern & Associates, we have over 40 years of combined experience with family law.
+Here at Morgenstern Law, PLLC, we have over 40 years of combined experience with family law.
 Both Barbara Morgenstern and Ashley Bennington are board-certified family law specialists by the State Bar.
 Additionally, US World Reports ranks us as a Tier 1 law firm in a metropolitan area.
 We’ll help you get the support you deserve for your child or children.

 What is Child Support?